sebnitu/vrembem/packages/utility/README.md

 | `$output-text` | `$output` &rarr; `true` | Toggles the output of this utility.                   |
 | `$class-text`  | `"text"`                | String to use for the class name of the text utility. |

-- `text-size-sm` - Adds a smaller font-size relative to base font-size.
-- `text-size-lg` - Adds a larger font-size relative to base font-size.
 - `text-capitalize` - Sets text-transform to capitalize.
 - `text-lowercase` - Sets text-transform to lowercase.
 - `text-uppercase` - Sets text-transform to uppercase.
 - `text-align-left` - Sets text-align to left.
 - `text-align-center` - Sets text-align to center.
 - `text-align-right` - Sets text-align to right.
-- `text-bold` - Sets font-weight to bold.
-- `text-normal` - Sets font-weight to normal.
-- `text-italic` - Sets font-style to italic.
 - `text-strike` - Sets text-decoration to line-through.
 - `text-underline` - Sets text-decoration to underline.
 - `text-underline-dotted` - Sets text-decoration to underline with dotted style.